 Organic is a word being thrown all over the place nowadays.
 You can even find organic cake mix, cookies, donuts…you name it.
 This is just silly to me.
-Unfortunately, companies have jumped on the bandwagon and are slapping this label on everything knowing that consumers are paying attention to this standard.
-Though just because its organic, does not mean it’s a health food, good for you or was made sustainably.
+Unfortunately, companies have jumped on the bandwagon and are slapping this label on everything, knowing that consumers are wanting this.
+Please understand that just because something is organic, does not mean it’s a health food, good for you, or was made sustainably.
 Be choosy when buying organic food.
-Spend your money wisely and on foods that will nourish your body.
+Spend your money wisely on food that will nourish your body.
 When I say organic, I am talking about food that has been grown without pesticides, herbicides, fertilizers and especially without GMO seeds.
 And don’t think farmers markets are safe.
 Make sure and ask your farmer how they grow their produce.
 Many of them spray!
-Although it’s always best to get your food from local sources, always ask questions!
+Although it’s always best to get your food from local sources, always ask questions.
 Ask if you can take a tour of the farm to see the condition of the crops or animals and see for yourself where your food is coming from.
 This will not only ensure you are getting the highest quality product, but are also educating yourself and gaining a better appreciation for the food you put into your body.

 3. Whole, Unrefined Food!

 The moment food is adulterated and modified, the moment its nutritional value is compromised.
 Focus on buying and preparing food from its natural state.
 This includes whole fat foods!
 Skip the low fat nonsense, these foods have had to go through an extra step or more in the process and have additional ingredients added to them that are not necessary.
 Get the real thing, your body will thank you for it.
 Get creative and learn how to make simple sauces and condiments.
 Find new dishes that challenge and wow your taste buds.
-Experiment with preserving your food by fermenting and culturing different foods and vegetables to always have on hand (See “What are cultured foods” and “Health benefits to cultured foods”).
+Experiment with preserving your food by fermenting and culturing (See “What are cultured foods” and “Health benefits to cultured foods”).
 This is the easiest way of knowing you will always have healthy food on hand and will last almost indefinitely.

 4. Properly Prepared!

-I say this a lot because this is VERY important, but almost always overlooked, even by other health practitioners .
+This is VERY important, but almost always overlooked, even by other health practitioners.
 Food can be very hard for us to digest and even contain certain components that are not for our benefit.
 For example, all legumes, grains and nuts must be soaked overnight to release the phytates that they contain.
-Phytates will bind to minerals in our body and take them with them on their way out, leaving us more deficient in minerals than most of us already are.
-Some foods can cause digestive distress and literally rot inside of us because it cannot be broken down causing all sorts of problems and imbalances if care is not taken to prepare it right.
+Phytates will bind to minerals in our body and take them on their way out, leaving us more deficient in minerals than most of us already are.
+Some foods can cause digestive distress and literally rot inside of us because it cannot be broken down, causing all sorts of problems and imbalances if certain preparation is not done.
 When food is prepared properly, its nutrients become available and sometimes even enhanced.

-This should go without saying, but when food is made at home (using the rules above), there is a 100% chance that it will always come out much more nourishing and always prepared properly (if you know how of course).
-You are in control of your food and what goes in it, the quality that was used to prepare it and of course where it came from!
+This should go without saying, but when food is made at home (using the rules above), there is a 100% chance that it will always come out much more nourishing and always prepared properly.
+You are in control of your food and what goes in it, the quality that was used to prepare it and of course where it came from.

-This may seem a little intimidating or overwhelming for most who do not live this way, but once you start to implement these rules and really live by them and feel and see the difference in your health and attitude, it will be worth it.
+This may seem a little intimidating or overwhelming for most who do not live this way, but once you start to implement these rules and really live by them, you will feel and see the difference in your health and attitude.
 Real food not only nourishes your body, it nourishes your soul.
 There is an emotional component to food and meal time.
 If we continue to eat dead food, this has just as great of an effect on our attitude and outlook on life as it has on our physical being.
 When we consume life giving food, our mental state shifts to create clarity.
-This is because real food creates life and is more fulfilling simply just because it tastes better!
+This is because real food creates life and is more fulfilling, simply because it tastes better!